wirequery/wirequery/README.md

 - **Speed up development** and gain technical/business insights by exploring production data.
 - **Free and Open Source**, so that you can use WireQuery to your heart's content.

-WireQuery SDKs capture HTTP requests and responses based on the provided query in the WireQuery UI.
+WireQuery SDKs capture HTTP requests and responses based on the provided query in WireQuery.
 Masking is done in the application itself, so that sensitive data is stripped before ever reaching the WireQuery server.

 ![Screenshot](screenshot_1.png)